osmosis-labs/mesh-security/docs/ibc/Serializability.md

 For our purpose, we can look at the basic requirements of [Atomic Commits](https://en.m.wikipedia.org/wiki/Atomic_commit):

 > In the field of computer science, an atomic commit is an operation that applies a set of distinct changes as a single operation.
 If the changes are applied, then the atomic commit is said to have succeeded.
-If there is a failure before the atomic commit can be completed, then all of the changes completed in the atomic commit are reversed.
+If there is a failure before the atomic commit can be completed, then all the changes completed in the atomic commit are reversed.
 This ensures that the system is always left in a consistent state

 This can be implemented in a two-chain IBC protocol with the following approach: